oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

     This is sometimes abbreviated as "AS".

-The interaction between the authorization server and resource server is beyond the scope of this specification, however several extension have been defined to provide an option for interoperability between resource servers and authorization servers.
+The interaction between the authorization server and resource server is beyond the scope of this specification.
+However, several extensions have been defined to provide an option for interoperability between resource servers and authorization servers.
 The authorization server may be the same server as the resource server or a separate entity.